Undeclared First Year

 The deadline to select your B.Comm major will be early April.
 If you decide on your major before this date, you are welcome to contact the B.Comm Program Counselling Office and declare your major.

 **Sport and Event Management is a Limited Enrollment major.
-If you are interested in this major, you must apply directly to the School of Hospitality, Food and Tourism Management by the last day of classes of the Winter 2021 semester (early April 2021).
-In order to be eligible, you must have a cumulative average of 70% or better in your Fall 2020 and Winter 2021 semesters.
+If you are interested in this major, you must apply directly to the Department of Management by the last day of classes of the Winter 2024 semester (early April 2024).
+In order to be eligible, you must have a cumulative average of 70% or better in your Fall 2023 and Winter 2024 semesters.
 You must also have completed at least 4.00 credits from which 3.00 credits must be from the following prefixes – ACCT, BUS, ECON, FARE, FIN, HROB, HTM, MGMT, MCS, REAL.
 Acceptance will be competitive based on available spaces.
 If your cumulative average is below 70% you will not be considered.
-All decisions will be made by the end of June 2021.
-Please contact Alison Crerar, email@example.com if you have any questions.
+All decisions will be made by the end of June 2024.
+Please contact Connie Zavitz email@example.com if you have any questions.

 NOTE: PSYC*1000 is a very popular course.
 To manage enrollment, the Department of Psychology may restrict access to this course.
 These restrictions may be lifted during the Course Selection period, so we recommend that you regularly check WebAdvisor.
 Alternatively, this course can be taken in the Winter semester.